AramCodes/hw/08-binary-trees-graphs/08-binary-search-tree-implementation/readme.md

 We start by creating a new node with the given value.

 If the tree is empty, we set the root node to be the new node.
-Otherwise, we start at the root node, and traverse the tree until we find a node without a left or right child.
+Otherwise, we start at the root node and traverse the tree until we find a node without a left or right child.

 If the new value is less than the current node's value, we move on to the left child.
 If the new value is greater than or equal to the current node's value, we move on to the right child.